AlfredA93/pf-api/README.md

 - Foot Icon in Logo	- [FreePik](https://freepik.com)

 # Backend - PhotoFootprint API <a name="backend"></a>
+The backend of this project is a Django REST API application.
+The following subsections are all of the Design, Features & Credits of the backend part of this project.
 ## Design (backend) <a name="design-be"></a>
 ### Agile (backend) <a name="agile-be"></a>
 To manage the tasks and user stories on this project I used GitHub Projects.
 For the backend I wrote Milestones for each app, with issues (tasks) to be completed within each milestone, which could then be 'closed' when each was completed.
 Here is a link to the [PhotoFootprint GitHub Project](https://github.com/users/AlfredA93/projects/6) and [PhotoFootprint Milestones](https://github.com/AlfredA93/pf-api/milestones)
 - The picture below is during the API phase of completion, when the Front End User Stories were yet to be added to the Project.
   - ![Agile Project](documentation/backend-imgs/agile-project.webp)

 ### Project Goal (backend) <a name="goals-be"></a>
 The goal of the backend API is to create a fully functional API which supplies data for a frontend react app.
 The admins will be able to post, update and delete posts/comments/likes/bookmarks and follows within the development environment of the API (when debug is set to True).
 Outside of the development environment, Users will be able to do the same from the frontend react app accessing the API which serves JSON data directly to the frontend.

 ### Tasks <a name="tasks"></a>